 How long can I store flour?
 What’s the shelf-life of freeze-dried strawberries?
 Can I preserve meat in some way other than smoking or drying it?

 I’d have to say the most common question I get asked as the Preparedness Pro is asking me how long something will store of what the shelf-life is of a particular product.
 I feel kind of badly for these persons because I know that the answer I give them isn’t the response that they are expecting to receive.
-The truth is there isn’t a hard and fast answer to such a question because it’s not the product you’re storing that is the key factor in the shelf-life, rather it’s the conditions in which you’re storing it.
+The truth is there isn’t a hard and fast answer to such a question because it’s not all about the product you’re storing that is the key factor in the shelf-life, rather it’s the conditions in which you’re storing it.
 Mind you, this is a controversial position; there are plenty of internet results that will provide you with hypothetical shelf-life statistics, but I’m repeatedly finding them to be far too conservative to what I’ve experienced first-hand.
 If you know how to protect your supplies from the Pantry Villains, then you can extend the life of everything, including medicines, successfully which will save you a LOT of money, time, and stress.

 Before I get to the list of Pantry Villains though, I need to make a clarification.
 I do not advocate “food storage”.
 I do not purchase foods for the purpose of putting it away in a corner and forgetting about it.
 With the exception of the MREs that we have, I USE what I purchase and I only purchase that which I USE.